robotjackie/portfolio/_projects/04_Arduino_cam.md

 - AEC (Auto Exposure Control) settings

-- Gain - Some photographers say this is the electronic analog to focus, when the signal is amplified electronically.
-Something with more gain has more luminance in the photo.
+- Gain - Some photographers compare this as the electronic analog to focus, when the signal is amplified electronically.
+An image with more gain has more luminance in the photo.

 - AGC (Auto Gain Control) settings

 - White balancing - calibrating the "white point" of a photo.
 Depending on the lighting conditions, a pure white wall for example may seem off-white in the image.
-This lighting may throw off all the colors.
+This lighting condition may throw off all the colors.
 By finding a constant red, green, and blue correction to calibrate the off-white as actual white, this correction may be applied to the rest of the pixels so that all colors may be shifted toward their actual color values regardless of the situational lighting condition.

 - AWB (Auto White Balancing) - auto-sets the whitest point of a photo to find the above correction

-- BLC (Black Level Calibration) - same as white balancing, above, but for black
+- BLC (Black Level Calibration) - same as white balancing above, but for black

 - ABLC (Auto Black Level Calibration) - calibrates the blackest part of the image to true black, and corrects the rest of the colors

 - NightMode - not entirely sure how this works, but it allows the camera to work in low light conditions.
 Perhaps it changes the exposure and gain settings.

-- Demosaicing - processing the Raw Bayer image format into full color image
+- Demosaicing - processing the Raw Bayer image format into full color image (see below in "Image color formats")

-- 50/60 Hz detection - eliminate flickering from common fluorescent lights that run at 50 Hz, or monitors and screens that run at 60 Hz, presumably by dividing frame-rate or shutter speed by a constant to sync with the lighting pulse rate
+- 50/60 Hz detection - Eliminate flickering in the camera's video from common fluorescent lights that run at 50 Hz, or monitors and screens that run at 60 Hz.
+Presumably the camera does this by dividing frame-rate or shutter speed by a constant to sync with the lighting pulse rate.

 - Other register settings, such as edge enhancement, denoising, image scaling, saturation, vertical/horizontal flipping, and other color correction (using gamma curves and histograms).
-There are also many registers whose functions are not explained as well as unused registers.
+There are also many registers whose functions are not explained, as well as unused register bits.

 <br/>

-#### Camera components:
+### Camera components:

-The light hits the lens (A) and is fed into the image array (B), which is slightly larger than 640x480 (it's 656x488).
-The image array is covered by red, green, and blue sensors that only allow those parts of the wavelength in, arranged in a Raw Bayer format (see below under "Image color formats").
+Here is how the camera works.
+First, light hits the lens (A) and is fed into the image array (B), which is slightly larger than 640x480 (it's 656x488 - not sure why).
+The image array is covered by red, green, and blue sensors that only allow those parts of the wavelength in, arranged in a raw Bayer format (see below under "Image color formats").
 The image array transmits an analog intensity for each sensor.

 The first step in processing is analog processing (C), where AEC, AGC, ABLC etc. are applied.
-These settings can be automatic or manual, depending on the register settings (most likely they will be on automatic, for the sake of simplicity).
+These settings can be automatic or manual, depending on the register settings (most likely they will be on automatic, for ease of use).
 Then other register settings (D) such as resolution, image format, frame rate etc. are called.
 These registers are read and changed from the SCCB interface (E) which is connected by I2C to the processor.
 There is also a register setting option of generating a test pattern (F).

 The next step in processing is that the analog signal is converted to a 10 bit digital signal by an ADC (G).
 Settings such as 50/60 Hz Auto Detect (H) and exposure/gain detection and control (I) are utilized, followed by a DSP (digital signal processor) (J) that handles white balance and color correction such as gamma control, saturation, and de-noising.
 This is also where a color matrix is applied to convert colors, with a fixed formula multiplying RGB values by a conversion matrix set by camera registers to return YUV values, for example (see "Image color formats" below).
 The last processing register is an image scaler (K) that scales down VGA quality to the other available resolutions.